platformsh/platformsh-docs/docs/src/languages/java/migration.md

 ## Minimum Requirement

-To run a Java application at Platform.sh you will need:
+To run a Java application at Platform.sh you need:

 * [A supported Java version](/languages/java/_index.md#supported-versions)
 * [A build management tool](/languages/java/_index.md#support-build-automation)